 - Please be aware that service users that are under the influence of alcohol or other substances may give their consent at the time, but may regret this later on/the next day and may only be consented due to money being offered: please ensure you have informed consent and that this consent clearly sets ut in detail what is eventually covered in the piece.

 - Please note that we are highly unlikely to accommodate any requests to speak to our younger service users (Basis Young People or Time2) or those involving any of our work concerning Historic CSE

 Short Key Facts about the Managed Approach:

-- The MA was introduced as a pilot in Nov 2014 to increase access and safety for sexworkers and to address complaints by residents and businesses; it was approved to continue in Nov.
-2015 ; previous strategies including arresting sexworkers and/or their clients had appeared to be ineffective (for further historic information on sexwork in Leeds please see the Timeline of Sexwork in Leeds)
+- The MA was introduced as a pilot in Nov 2014 following complaints by residents and businesses and approved to continue in Nov.
+2015 ; previous strategies including arresting sexworkers and/or their clients had appeared to be ineffective (for further info on historic information on sexwork in Leeds please click here)